-With massive innovation in both hardware and operating systems, phones now do a lot more than just let you talk and text, with handsets like the Samsung Galaxy S4, HTC One and iPhone 5S stealing headlines around the world these days.
+With massive innovation in both hardware and operating systems, phones now do a lot more than just let you talk and text, and handsets like the Samsung Galaxy S6, HTC One M9 and iPhone 6 are stealing headlines around the world these days.

 Sadly all this innovation isn't cheap – and most of it is reserved for high-end contract handsets.
 So, is there such a thing as the 'best phone on a budget'?

 We've been through our extensive mobile phone reviews to find the best cheap phones at the moment, so if you're looking to pick up a decent handset for not much cash (under £200 in fact), these are the best budget phones going.

 OS: Android 4.3 | Screen size: 4.5-inch | Resolution: 540 x 960 | RAM: 1GB | Storage: 4GB | Battery: 2,000mAh | Rear camera: 8MP | Front camera: 5MP